connervieira/Assassin/CONFIGURATION.md

 - `displays`
     - This configuration value allows the user to turn on and off each information display individually.
     - This allows the user to control what information they can see while driving.
+    - `time` can be toggled on and off.
+    - `date` can be toggled on and off.
+    - `speed` has several configuration values.
+        - `small_display` toggles the small, single line speed text display on and off.
+        - `large_display` toggles the large, ASCII font speed display on and off
+        - `decimal_places` determines how many decimal places will be displayed in both speed display types.
+        - `unit` determines the unit of speed that Assassin will use.
+            - "kph" for kilometers-per-hour
+            - "mph" for miles-per-hour
+            - "mps" for meters-per-second
+            - "knot" for knots
+            - "fps" for feet-per-second
+    - `location` can be toggled on and off.
+    - `altitude` can be toggled on and off.
+    - `heading` has several configuration values.
+        - `degrees` determines whether or not the current heading will be displayed in degrees off north.
+When both `degrees` and `direction` are enabled, the degrees will be displayed in parenthesis after the cardinal direction.
+        - `direction` determines whether or not the current heading will be displayed as a cardinal direction, such as 'N', 'SW', or 'E'.
+    - `satellites` can be toggled on and off.
 - `large_critical_display`
     - This setting allows the user to determine whether or not they want critical messages to be shown in large ASCII font.
     - This can be useful to allow the user to quickly see critically important information at a glance, such as an imminent threat that requires immediate action.